 The result is a system that provides consistent data for comparison and analysis.
 The new system has reduced IT support costs and enabled small colleges to have the same functionalities as larger colleges.
 Most critical, according to Julie Ouska, CIO and vice president of information technologies for the Colorado Community College System, "The standardization of data elements and processes delivers ongoing operational savings in our business functions and enables effective data analysis across the system."

-- Information from: Julie Ouska, "Consensus, compromise, and persistence: Implementing a single ERP for 13 colleges," EDUCAUSE Review, July 14, 2014 has supported these improvements.
-Systems to manage housing, materials and purchasing, and events have increased productivity and profitability.
-Driven by retail experiences in the private sector, students will demand similar systems on campus such as shopping carts, real-time account status, learned buying habits, and interfaces with smartphones.
+- Information from: Julie Ouska, "Consensus, compromise, and persistence: Implementing a single ERP for 13 colleges," EDUCAUSE Review, July 14, 2014

 Auxiliary services